Portrait of Nick Watton

 A horizontal scolling invaders game, with handrawn graphics.
 Vanilla JavaScript, using ES6 modules.
 The first two waves of invaders are hand coded to spell a message (originally relevant as a 404), then afterwards we fall back to an endless random enemy pattern generator.

 I revisted this to make a JS13K Games entry.
-I managed to keep it hand-drawn, although I did need to cut the parallax environment layers.
+I managed to keep it hand-drawn, and although I did need to cut the parallax environment layers I was able to add light-speed star effects.

 JavaScript, HTML audio